 Third, in other situations, there may be a gap between your son and his wife’s income and the eligibility threshold.
 If, for instance, they’re earning $1,000 a month and the threshold for a family of four is $1,600 a month, you could easily give them $500 a month without affecting their eligibility for benefits.

 Fourth, if your son, his wife, or any of your grandchildren is disabled (and became disabled before age 26), you can establish one or more ABLE accounts for them.
-This is a new type of account that is exempt for Medicaid and Supplemental Security Income purposes.
-You may contribute up to $14,000 a year to each account (that’s $14,000 total, not each of you contributing $14,000) and your son and his wife can manage the accounts.
+This type of account is exempt for Medicaid and Supplemental Security Income purposes.
+You may contribute up to $15,000 a year to each account (that’s $15,000 total, not each of you contributing $15,000 as is the case with the gift tax exemption) and your son and his wife can manage the accounts.
 You can learn more about these accounts here.

 To know the best answer for sure, you’ll need to consult with an Illinois special needs planning attorney.
 You can find one at www.specialneedsanswers.com.